 Over a mile of sand, you will see naked people tanning areas that normally don't see the light of day.
-The crowd is generally mixed — including gay men, true naturists, and heterosexual couples — but for the most part an older hippie-type crowd.
-Although, it's a no judgement zone so, anything goes.
+The crowd is generally mixed—including gay men, true naturists, and heterosexual couples—but for the most part an older hippie-type crowd.
+Although, it's a no-judgment zone, so anything goes.

 You pretty much have to go out of your way to be offended, but if such activities typically offend you, don't go.

-It's important to note that Florida law doesn't actually allows nudity in public places.
+It's important to note that Florida law doesn't actually allow nudity in public places.
 There is a Brevard County ordinance against nudity on the books, but it goes largely unenforced at Playalinda.
 The only time authorities are called is if people are acting lewd, reckless, or endangering others.
-But those who are simply seeking a tan lines-free tan, need not worry.
-Although, if you're going to go nude, it's best to have a cover-up handy, just in case.
+But those who are simply seeking a tan lines-free tan need not worry.
+Although, if you're going to go nude, it's best to have a cover-up handy just in case.

 Directions, Fees, and Hours